gardener/etcd-druid/docs/deployment/getting-started-locally/getting-started-locally.md

 ### Deploying a Local Backup Store Emulator

+!!! info
-> **Note:** This section is ***Optional*** and is only meant to describe steps to deploy a local object store which can be used for testing and development.
+    This section is ***Optional*** and is only meant to describe steps to deploy a local object store which can be used for testing and development.
 If you either do not wish to enable backups or you wish to use remote (infra-provider-specific) object store then this section can be skipped.

 An `Etcd` cluster provisioned via etcd-druid provides a capability to take regular delta and full snapshots which are stored in an object store.
 You can enable this functionality by ensuring that you fill in [spec.backup.store](https://github.com/gardener/etcd-druid/blob/3383e0219a6c21c6ef1d5610db964cc3524807c8/config/samples/druid_v1alpha1_etcd.yaml#L49-L54) section of the `Etcd` CR.